 That day I interviewed Mr. Plant, president of the Water Front Employers Association, who is also president of the American Hawaiian Steamship Company.
 Mr. Plant was certainly unnerved.
-He told me that the strikers had threatened his life, and that he dared not even go home.
+He told me that his life had been threatened by the strikers, and that he dared not even go home.
 Every few minutes his wife called him, hysterically describing the maneuvers of four armed men in a blue sedan who kept passing in front of their home, apparently waiting for Mr. Plant's return.
 I had seen Mr. Plant before as a stern, capable, and self-confident man, but now his chin was quivering.
 He said that he simply worked for his corporation and tried to do his duty.
-He couldn't understand what the strikers might accomplish by putting him in a wooden box.
+He couldn't understand what the strikers might accomplish by putting him in a wooden-box.

-That same day, I visited a strike leader -- low and behold he said the employers had threatened his life.
+That same day, I visited a strike leader -- low and behold he said his life had been threatened by the employers.
 He was barricaded behind locked doors with guns, ammunition and a police dog.
 He said that the employers had hired an ex-convict, a former wrestling champion from Oklahoma, to kill him.